MicrosoftDocs/windows-dev-docs/windows-apps-src/composition/pointer-input-animations.md

 You can create these experiences by using the PointerPositionPropertySet.
 This PropertySet gets created for a UIElement to maintain the position of the pointer while the UIElement is positively hit-tested.
 The position value is relative to the coordinate space of the UIElement (a position of <0,0> is the top left corner of the UIElement).
 You can then leverage this property set in an Animation to drive the motion of another property.

 For each of the different Pointer Input Modalities, there are a number of input states the input could be in where the position changes: Hover, Pressed, Pressed & Moved.
-The PointerPositionPropertySet only maintains the position of the pointer in the Hover, Pressed and Pressed and Moved states for Moues and Pen.
+The PointerPositionPropertySet only maintains the position of the pointer in the Hover, Pressed and Pressed and Moved states for Mouse and Pen.

 General steps to get started: